 However, it still enables users of both operating systems to utilize the camera, location and storage services.
 Gestures are also supported which allows PWA developers to create native-like experiences from an interaction design perspective.

-Googles' Android has another advantage which is that it can prompt users to install the PWA when they are visiting your website on mobile devices.
+Googles Android app development has another advantage which is that it can prompt users to install the PWA when they are visiting your website on mobile devices.
 This increases adoption and installs for your PWA.
-On iOS, brands have to do more work to advertise the feature.
+On iOS brands have to do more work to advertise the feature.
 This brings us to the point of whether you should invest in creating a PWA for your business or not.